brunch/brunch-guide/content/en/chapter08-production-builds.md

 You specify what environment to run in through the `-e` or `--env` CLI option, followed by the environment’s name.
 You can have any environments you want, with a special case for `production`, that is predefined with `optimize` set to `true`, and has its own CLI shortcut `-P` (or `--production`).

 More importantly, you can **alter settings based on the environment**, through the root settings key `overrides`.
 In it, you can have one key per environment, each with replacements (overrides…) for any general settings you may have.
-The official docs use an example that is not too shabby:
+The official docs use an example that actually reflects the default production settings:

 ```coffeescript
 overrides: